Jawann Oldham: CBA

 Oldham played in the Continental Basketball Association (CBA) for the Montana Golden Nuggets during the 1980–81 season, Santa Barbara Islanders during the 1989–90 season, Rapid City Thrillers during the 1990–91 season, Tulsa Zone during the 1991–92 season, Oklahoma City Cavalry during the 1992–93 season and Chicago Rockers during the 1995–96 season.
 He was selected to the CBA All-Defensive Team in 1992.

 International

 Oldham won gold as part of the US basketball team at the 1979 Summer Universiade.

 Post-NBA

-He was instrumental in founding the Korean Basketball League in South Korea and the Continental Basketball Association in China in the 1990s, and developed and coached for the bj league in Japan; the Jawann Oldham Professional Development Basketball Academy operates in Dubai and Abu Dhabi.
+Oldham was instrumental in founding the Korean Basketball League in South Korea and the Chinese New Basketball Alliance (CNBA) in China in the 1990s, and developed and coached for the bj league in Japan; the Jawann Oldham Professional Development Basketball Academy operates in Dubai and Abu Dhabi.

+In March 1996, Oldham joined the Hung Kuo Elephants of the Chinese Basketball Alliance (CBA) in Taiwan.
+In June 1996, Oldham won his first championship ring of his career.
+Oldham decided not return to the Hung Kuo Elephants in the 1996–97 season, joined the Tianjin Bay Pioneers of the newly formed Chinese New Basketball Alliance (CNBA) in China.
+In May 1997, Oldham returned to the Hung Kuo Elephants.
+In August 1997, Oldham won his second CBA champion.
+Oldham would be unable to play for Hung Kuo Elephants next season because CBA has introduced a height restriction.

+Death

+Oldham died in Atlanta, Georgia, on January 5, 2026, at the age of 68.